 - Financing and training have to be planned — the family successor rarely has both the capital AND the skills from day one

-- The transition takes 2 to 5 years — and it includes the outgoing owner's disengagement, not just the successor's rise
+- The transition takes 2 to 5 years — and it includes the outgoing owner's disengagement, not just the successor taking over

 For the tax aspects (estate freeze, valuation at FMV), consult your tax specialist.